St. Regis Hotels & Resorts: History

+Origins

 In 1904, John Jacob Astor built the St. Regis New York as a sister property to his part-owned Waldorf-Astoria Hotel.
 Exhibiting luxury and technological advance, each room had its own telephone.
 Ownership changes, a new wing, and restorations occurred over the following decades.
 In 1966, Sheraton Hotels purchased the property.
 After an extensive restoration in 1991, the hotel became the flagship for the Sheraton premier hotels rebranded as the ITT Sheraton Luxury Collection.

+Modern brand

-In 1998, Starwood acquired the Sheraton brand, and created a new St. Regis brand.
+In 1997, Starwood Hotels and Resorts acquired Sheraton from ITT.

+The St. Regis brand was launched in 1998, when Starwood rebranded a former Ritz-Carlton property it had bought in Aspen, Colorado as The St. Regis Aspen.
+In 1999, Starwood rebranded the Carlton Hotel in Washington, D.C. and two more former Ritz-Carlton properties in Houston and Philadelphia as St. Regis hotels.

 In September 2016, Marriott gained the St. Regis chain as part of its acquisition of Starwood.

 The brand name cannot be used in the lower mainland of British Columbia, because the name is legally owned by the independent St. Regis Hotel, Vancouver, built in 1913.